 Regardless of how you prefer to hold your iPhone, it is important that your release the shutter only when your hands are steady.
 Try to find something to support your iPhone on, such as a railing, a table or even a nearby tree.
 If that’s not possible, you can also support your elbows against the sides of your body.

-Some people may prefer to use a tripod for low-light shots, and there are many good options available on the market.
+Some people may prefer to use an iPhone tripod and iPhone tripod mount for low-light shots, and there are many good options available on the market.
 However, I never use a tripod.
 To me iPhone photography is all about mobility and being able to take quick shots when the moment is right.
 Obviously, you lose some of that mobility with a tripod.
 But if you choose to use one, it will surely make your low-light shots sharper.

 You may also want to pay attention to your breath.
 Don’t hold your breath, as that will only make your body more tense and your hands more shaky.
 Instead many photographers have found that their hands are more steady at the end of an exhalation.